amangasas/BobsonShop-Projects/3d models/mika_kit stickers/README.md

 > The stickers were sourced from Telegram and converted into 3D models by me
 > (same as my *Mika_Kit* keychains).

+All of those will be published on Printables and after i will 3d print them they will be also avaible on makerworld
+<br> Printables: @Kozak145_2166820
+<br> Makerworld: @kozak145

 ---

 **Sticker 1**